profile photo

 I am currently working as a Postdoctoral Research Associate in Methods and Algorithms of AI in the Department of Mathematics at King's College London (KCL), where I’m fortunate to work with Prof. Ivan Y. Tyukin.
 I have received a PhD from the University of Leicester with a focus on learning from high-dimensional low-sample size data in medical applications.
 Before that, I received a Bachelor of Science degree from the University of Sydney (USYD), majoring in both Physics and Applied Mathematics, with an introduction to scientific research through the lens of Asteroseismology.

-Selected Works
+Select Works

 Please see my Google Scholar page for a full list of publications.